GraemeFulton/the-mind-boggling-universe-of-javascript-modules/post.md

 Just to name a few reasons why every JavaScript developer should use modules as much as possible:

-- Writing scattered global JavaScript code is bad for performance, terrible for reusability, awkward for readability, painful for side-effects and horrible for code organization.
+- Writing scattered global JavaScript code is bad for performance, terrible for reusability, causes awkward readability, is painful for side-effects, and horrible for code organization.
 - In JavaScript, literal objects' attributes and methods are all public, making it impossible to conceal internal details of objects, which is a real demand for Components, Features, Subsystems and Façades.
 - A module can be delivered as a dependency for other modules, leveraging a composite architecture of reusable components, when properly implemented.
-- Modules can also be packaged and deployed separately from each other, allowing changes on a particular module to be properly isolated from everything else, therefore mitigating those dreaded side-effects known as the "butterfly effect" (yes, just like in the movie).
+- Modules can also be packaged and deployed separately from each other, allowing changes on a particular module to be properly isolated from everything else, therefore mitigating those dreaded side-effects known as the "butterfly effect" (yes, just like the movie).
 - Splitting your global code into modules is the first step on bringing cohesion up and coupling down.

 ## To be or not to be, CommonJS or AMD?

 Have another look on the ad hoc module example above.
 Since we are defining 2 files, we are still writing and reading the variable ```Zoo``` into the global JavaScript context.
-This is definitely not recommended, once it is:
+This is definitely not recommended, because it is:

 - fragile (as it is possible for any posterior code to modify/redefine your module),
 - not scalable (if you need to define 100 modules, all of them will be loaded on the global JavaScript context, even if you end up consuming just 1 out of those 100 modules, making it really bad for performance),
 - counter-productive (you have to manually resolve your dependencies, and you would need to remember to bring them altogether if you were to use your module in another application).

 A good solution for such setbacks is adopting a Module Loader.
 As a matter of fact, it would be entirely possible for you to write your own module loader!
 A simple homemade loader would just need to register modules under aliases, resolve dependencies through Dependency Injection and instantiate the modules through a Factory.

 Over the course of time, many developers started to elaborate around modules and module loaders, striving for defining a multi-purpose Module Standard.
 After some coming and going, two module standards have gained some momentum: